fccoelho/Curso_Blockchain/assignments/merkle-tree.md

 or [here](https://bitcoin.org/en/developer-guide#transaction-data)
 for references.

-if you have any doubts, let us know in the issue you create after choosing this assignment.
+If you have any questions, let us know in the issue you create after choosing this assignment.

 ## Requirements